Course Outline

 Format:

 Generate a research project description and all documents required for ethical clearance for the project at both the university and study site location.
 Begin the process with the development o the project description using the human research ethics description/protocol template.
-You will generate a project description following the Australian National Ethics Application Form (NEAF) requirements, USC human ethics procedures and any other relevant ethics requirements for the study site.
+You will generate a project description following the Australian National Ethics Application Form (NEAF) requirements, UniSC human ethics procedures and any other relevant ethics requirements for the study site.
 For example, all other documents, including research data generation tools or questions, recruitment and content documentation, consent forms, need to be finalised in the format for submission for ethical approval.

 Criteria: